-Mitigation Measure 2: All significant trees approved for removal shall be replaced at a 1:1 ratio, minimum 15-gallon size stock.
+Mitigation Measure 2: All significant trees approved for removal shall be replaced at a 1:1 ratio, minimum 15 gallon size stock 24-inch box size.
 Proposed replacement trees shall be shown on a Tree Planting Plan or Landscape Plan included in construction plans submitted for building permit review.
 The Plan shall include species, size, and location of all replacement trees.
 The Planning Division shall verify the approved plantings prior to final building inspection.